MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-distributed-computing-foreach.md

     executing %dopar% sequentially: no parallel backend registered

-To actually run in parallel, we need to have a “parallel backend” for `foreach`.
+To actually run in parallel, we need to have a “parallel backend” for foreach.
 Parallel backends are discussed in the next section.

 ## Parallel Backends

-In order for loops coded with `foreach` to run in parallel, you must register a parallel backend to manage the execution of the loop.
+In order for loops coded with foreach to run in parallel, you must register a parallel backend to manage the execution of the loop.
 Any type of mechanism for running code in parallel could potentially have a parallel backend written for it.
-Currently, Machine Learning Server includes the `doParallel` backend; this uses the `parallel` package of R 2.14.0 or later to run jobs in parallel, using either of the component parallelization methods incorporated into the parallel package:
+Currently, Machine Learning Server includes the **doParallel** backend; this uses the **parallel** package of R 2.14.0 or later to run jobs in parallel, using either of the component parallelization methods incorporated into the parallel package:
 SNOW-like functionality using socket connections, or multicore-like functionality using forking (on Linux only).

-The `doParallel` package is a parallel backend for `foreach` that is intended for parallel processing on a single computer with multiple cores or processors.
+The doParallel package is a parallel backend for foreach that is intended for parallel processing on a single computer with multiple cores or processors.

 Additional parallel backends are available from CRAN:

--   `doMPI` for use with the Rmpi package
+-   **doMPI** for use with the Rmpi package

--   `doRedis` for use with the rredis package
+-   **doRedis** for use with the rredis package

--   `doMC` provides access to the multicore functionality of the parallel package
+-   **doMC** provides access to the multicore functionality of the parallel package

--   `doSNOW` for use with the now superseded SNOW package.
+-   **doSNOW** for use with the now superseded SNOW package.

 To use a parallel backend, you must first register it.
 Once a parallel backend is registered, calls to `%dopar%` run in parallel using the